 If you experience back and neck pain after a traumatic injury or pain comes on suddenly for no apparent reason, seek immediate medical attention.
 If pain persists and affects your ability to perform daily tasks or go to work, Dr. Keller, DC, can examine you and determine the underlying causes of your symptoms.

 Dr. Keller, DC, and the team at iMed Regeneration Center focus on nonsurgical treatment methods with the goal of helping your body heal itself.
-They also use cutting-edge regenerative medicine treatments including mesenchymal stem cell injections and platelet-rich plasma injections.
+They also use cutting-edge regenerative medicine treatments including platelet-rich plasma injections.
 For herniated discs, spinal decompression therapy is often an effective method of taking the pressure off the disc, and therefore the nerve it’s affecting.